jorgekue/delivery-master/README.md

 environments: [INT, FUNC, PRE, PROD]

-# define necessary components and their caracteristics for release
+# define necessary components and their aspects for release
 # possible tags: [DEPLOY, DB, CONFIG], if tags is not set thea all activities are considered by default
 components:
   -